fabiorevuelta/chaea3s/README.md

 And remember to give credit to us :)

-If you have any comments or suggestions, feel free to contact us by sending an e-mail to fabio.revuelta@upm.es.
+If you have any comments or suggestions, feel free to contact us by sending an e-mail with your feedback to fabio.revuelta@upm.es.

 Author: Version 2.a